Olaowo5/Ola_Osint/README.md

 # Ola Osint Tool

-**Ola Osint** is an Open Source Intelligence (OSINT) tool created for educational purposes, inspired by [ClatScope](https://github.com/Clats97/ClatScope).
+**Ola Osint** is an Open Source Intelligence (OSINT) tool created for educational purposes, inspired by Clatscope.
 It gathers information across various factors utilizing multiple APIs and databases like Holehe, WHOIS, Have I Been Pwned, Google Search Engine API, and [HudsonRock](https://github.com/hudsonrock-partnerships).

 ## Features